Betty Lise Anderson: Early career

-Anderson began her career as a teacher at an experimental elementary school, where she worked for two years.
-After leaving teaching, she worked in industry for nine years at Tektronix, Inc., C.S.
-Draper Labs, and GTE Laboratories.
+Anderson began her career as a teacher at an elementary school, where she worked for two years.

 Later career

 After going back to and graduating with her Ph.D., Anderson has been part of The Ohio State University, where she has held various positions, including Assistant Professor, and currently Professor, since 2004.
-Betty Lise Anderson has multiple patents in the areas of optical switching, optical sensing, and optical computing.
-She teaches courses in fiber optics and the optical effects of materials, as well as semiconductor physics.
-Anderson's impact extends beyond traditional academics, as evidenced by her roles as Associate Chair and Director of Outreach, where she has spearheaded initiatives such as the K12 Engineering Outreach program.

 Research interests

 Anderson's research interests include laser diodes, interferometry, optoelectronic devices, fiber sensing, optical interconnection, and optical multiplexing.

 Publications

-Betty Lise Anderson's owns co-authorship of "Fundamentals of Semiconductor Devices," which has seen both first and second editions published by McGraw-Hill in 2005 and 2017.
+Betty Lise Anderson owns co-authorship of "Fundamentals of Semiconductor Devices," which has seen both first and second editions published by McGraw-Hill in 2005 and 2017.
 Anderson has made contributions to peer-reviewed journals in areas such as optical delay devices, photonic switches, and spatial coherence measurements.
 Some publications include her work on optical true-time delay devices, demonstrated through her papers in prestigious journals like the Journal of Lightwave Technology and Applied Optics.
 Anderson's research has also delved into practical applications, as seen in her investigations into laser diode effects under gamma radiation and spatial coherence modulation for free space communication.
 Anderson has also done work on microbend fiber optic sensors and vertical cavity ring lasers.